 Biggest Losers: These States Move South—in the Rankings

 Illinois has the 2nd-highest property taxes in the nation

 Illinois predicted to be 50th in job growth in 2014

 The next Detroit?
 Bond-rating for Rahm’s Chicago downgraded by Moody’s

 Unemployment Rates for States

-Sadly, there are an endless supply of articles indicating why Illinois is no longer a financially smart choice to call home.
-With that in mind, it gives us a great reason to propose the idea of going on a RTW trip.
-Upon completion of the RTW trip, we’ll continue traveling throughout the U.S. in the hope of finding the ideal city to call home.
+Sadly, there is an endless supply of articles indicating why Illinois is no longer a financially smart choice to call home.
+With that in mind, it gives us a great reason to propose the idea of going on a round-the-world trip.
+Upon completion, we’ll continue traveling throughout the US in the hope of finding the ideal city to call home.
 Currently, Boise is in the running as it seems to fit our ideal outdoorsy active lifestyle and has a fiscally responsible city and state government.
 Sorry Idahoans, but it could be worse, we could be from California.

 Updated: As of now, we haven’t laid any sort of roots, never got around to traveling the US to find a place to live, and we’re still traveling the world and enjoying life.